filipvanlaenen/asapop/README.md

-# asapop
-Aggregation and Statistical Analysis of Political Opinion Polls
+# Aggregation and Statistical Analysis of Political Opinion Polls